2008 Massachusetts Question 2: Funding

 Billionaire George Soros made an initial contribution of $400,000.
 The committee has also received $750,000 cash as well as about $320,000 in donated time and services from the Marijuana Policy Project, an organization created to reform marijuana laws in the United States.
 According to campaign finance reports, as of November 1, 2008, the committee has raised approximately $1,250,000 to help pass the measure with $40,060.90 remaining.

+Opposition

-OppositionThe Coalition for Safe Streets, a committee organized to oppose Question 2, launched a statewide campaign Sept.
+The Coalition for Safe Streets, a committee organized to oppose Question 2, launched a statewide campaign Sept.
 5 to defeat the measure.
 Jonathan W. Blodgett, the Essex County District Attorney serves as the Coalition's treasurer and chairman.

 Michael O'Keefe, the president of the Massachusetts District Attorneys Association, is opposed to the initiative.
 He believes that the measure will lead to an increase in minors using the drug by sending the wrong message to them.

 The O'Keefe Committee is one of ten committees representing district attorneys in Massachusetts that have contributed to the Coalition.

 William Breault, chairman of the Main South Alliance for Public Safety in Worcester, also plans to oppose this initiative.